dautroc/flash-vscode/README.md

 I'm continue improving Flash!
 Here are some features I'm considering for future releases:

-*   **Multi-Character Labels**: Support for two or more character labels to handle a larger number of jump targets.
 *   **Advanced Search Modes**:
     *   **Word Mode**: Target whole words.
     *   **Line Mode**: Target the beginning of lines.